 In 2017 we also added a heated infinity pool which has rapidly become one of the highlights of the lodge.

 As an adventurous person and avid traveler, my personal and professional experiences have taken me halfway across the world where I have been able to pursue my primary interests of immersion with local cultures – from lifestyle and food to traditions and customs; while connecting with nature through scuba diving, skiing, rock climbing and cannoning, amongst other activities I greatly enjoy.

 The Topas Ecolodge team and I are privileged to host travelers and adventure seekers from around the world, sharing the unique natural charm of this mountainous region, its people and rich ethnic minority cultures; whilst offering a relaxing, memorable experience and a world class service we are truly proud of.

 I hope to welcome you to Topas Ecolodge in the future and wish you happy, adventure-filled travels.
 Warm regards,

-Over time, we plan to expand the project and negotiate contracts with more local farmers.
+Over time, we plan to expand the project and negotiate ongoing collaborations and contracts with more local farmers.

-At Topas we believe that both the environment and local community should benefit from our business.
+At Topas Ecolodge we believe that both the environment and local community should benefit from our business.

-Rather than making a token donation here, or planting a couple of trees there, we are committed to producing real sustainable benefits.
+Rather than making a token donation here, or planting a couple of trees there, we are committed to producing real sustainable benefits for the long term.